 Everyone should follow this process—including ASHA members, students, Clinical Fellows, audiology and speech language pathology assistants, and nonmembers.
 It is the only way to officially document your attendance and participation at this event.
 You do not need to join the ASHA CE Registry to document your CE activities using this process.
 If you need a record of the activities in which you participated—or think you may need a record in the future—you must report for credit by December 1.

-There is a non-refundable $50 fee to initiate an appeal if you do not report by December 1, and appeals are adjudicated individually by the Continuing Education Board and may not be granted.
-Per ASHA's Scientific and Professional Education Board, appeals will be accepted only for 6 months from the published reporting/completion date for the program.
+There is a non-refundable $50 fee to initiate an appeal if you did not report by December 1, and appeals are adjudicated individually by the Continuing Education Board and may not be granted.
+Per ASHA's Scientific and Professional Education Board, appeals will be accepted only for 12 months from the published reporting/completion date for the program.

-If you are licensed in Florida, Ohio or South Carolina, participate in the CE Registry and have provided your license number to ASHA, your ASHA CEUs from Convention will automatically be reported to CE Broker.
-You must participate in the CE Registry for your credit to be sent to CE Broker.
+If you are licensed in Arkansas, Florida, Michigan, Ohio, or South Carolina, participate in the CE Registry, and have provided your license number to ASHA, your ASHA CEUs from Convention will automatically be reported to CE Broker.
+You must participate in the ASHA CE Registry for your credit to be sent to CE Broker.

-The ASHA Convention is offered for up to 50.4 ASHA CEUs (Various levels; Professional area).
+The ASHA Convention is offered for up to TBD ASHA CEUs (Various levels; Professional area).

-ASHA Professional Development is approved by the American Academy of Audiology to offer Academy CEUs for this activity.
-The program is worth a maximum of [TBD] CEUs.
+ASHA is approved by the American Academy of Audiology to offer Academy CEUs for this activity.
 Academy approval of this continuing education activity is based on course content only and does not imply endorsement of course content, specific products, or clinical procedure, or adherence of the event to the Academy's Code of Ethics.
 Any views that are presented are those of the presenter/CE Provider and not necessarily of the American Academy of Audiology.